Damien Venuto: Netflix needs to stop 'throwing spaghetti at a wall'

 "I just don't understand that concept of saying, 'sure, there could be 80 shows that we are embarrassed by, but as long as there are 20 that really stand out, that's fine.'"

-As a veteran entertainment programmer, Fink says he just can't see how the Netflix model can be sustainable in the long run without a bottomless pit of investor money.
+As a veteran entertainment programmer, Frank says he just can't see how the Netflix model can be sustainable in the long run without a bottomless pit of investor money.

 "Anyone can see that Wall Street gives Silicon Valley a pass.
 There's a long history of people investing a lot of money in companies that lose a tremendous amount of money and even companies that show no path towards how they can make money in the future," he says.